-They began sharing their journey in early 2009 on the blog Man vs. Debt, now 15000 subscribers strong.
+They began sharing their journey in early 2009 on the blog Man vs. Debt, now 15,000 subscribers strong.
 In sharing their ups and downs in the areas of personal finance, consumerism, clutter, travel, minimalism, and passionate entrepreneurship, they realized they aren’t alone in a desire to explore and grow.

 You can make a decision and pick your path

-To help you get a better idea of where to go and what is your current potential make a list of your interests.
+To help you get a better idea of where to go and what is your current potential, make a list of your interests.
 But don’t let your present stop you.
 If you have always wanted to do something, then make a decision and learn something new and exciting.

-When you consider your current situation think about what you would do differently if you knew then what you know now.
-If I only knew then that this is a true client from hell, I would have never signed them up.
+For example, in business, you may have a client you no longer want to have.
+If you only knew then that this is a true client from hell, you would have never signed them up.
 Make a decision, cut them loose.

 Pick your own path!

 Do not go where the path may lead, go instead where there is no path and leave a trail. ~ Ralph Waldo Emerson

 Eliminate the negative

-Make a decision
+Make a decision!

 Ask for what you want

 The worst-case scenario is the main question in any situation and decision.
-If the answer is something you can live with then go ahead, do it.
-If the worst is really bad, potential loss of all savings and income, ending up in a homeless shelter, then you need to find someone to help you.
+If the answer is something you can live with, then go ahead, do it.
+If the worst is terrible, potential loss of all savings and income, ending up in a homeless shelter, then you need to find someone to help you.

 Ray Dalio Principles: Plan for the worst-case scenario to make it as good as possible.